-Symptoms & Treatment for Inattentive ADD, ADHD
+Symptoms, Causes & Options for Inattentive ADD, ADHD

-ADHD can be inattentive and hyperactive.
-This is according to the Diagnostic and Statistical Manual of Mental Disorders (DSM) written by the American Psychiatric Association (APA), DSM-5.
-Our interest here is inattentive ADD or ADHD-PI (Predominately Inattentive).
-With ADHD-PI the main symptoms involve a lack of focus or sustained attention, but even with ADHD-PI hyperactivity is often present, but less prevalent.
+ADHD is a behavior disorder that can be inattentive and hyperactive according to the Diagnostic and Statistical Manual of Mental Disorders (DSM) written by the American Psychiatric Association (APA), DSM-5.
+With inattentive ADD or ADHD-PI (Predominately Inattentive), the main symptoms involve a lack of focus or sustained attention, but even with ADHD-PI, hyperactivity is often present but less prevalent.